ModusCreateOrg/ngbp-gulp/README.md

 ```

 A server will be started at `localhost:1337` for local dev. gulp will watch for changes to your filesystem, and run the appropriate tasks based on what changes.

+### Livereload
+For livereaload to work, you must [install this Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and have it activated when developing on `localhost:1337.

 ### Available Tasks
 All tasks can be seen in the shell by running `gulp help`